Here are 12 ways to live a more inspired life – feeling in flow.

 Note: This is a guest blog by the awesome Rebecca Hulse

-Please don’t do this.
 You are better than this.
-You have much more talent and potential.
-You are a shining force – so let’s just not go there.
+You’ve got lots of talent and potential.
+You’re a shining force – so let’s just not go there.

 Happily, I’ve trouble shooted the top 12 things to stop doing – so you can get energized by inspiration and keep on moving forward!